inigoliz/rpi-meets-tpu/README.md

 pip install Pillow
 ```

-Make sure that `libcamera2` is installed (usually it comes by default)
+Make sure that `libcamera2` is installed (usually it comes by default).

 ## Running inference